 - The department offers one of the few independent undergraduate writing majors in the country.

 - Students who want to focus on professional or technical writing can do so in a program that exposes them to the latest technologies for print and web environments.

-- The department offers students a variety of extracurricular writing activities including a student-run literary journal, a visiting writing series, a student reading series, an organization for professional writers, student-produced department newsletter, and opportunities for travel to writing conferences.
+- The department offers students a variety of extracurricular writing activities including a student-run literary journal, a visiting writing series, a student reading series, an organization for professional writers, a student-produced department newsletter, and opportunities for travel to writing conferences.

 - Students may choose to complete a Distinction in Writing, a program that encourages them to pursue excellence beyond the classroom.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.